yottahmd/jsc-poc/README.md

 ## How We Use Mizuhiki Verified SBT

-- Gate on‑chain access: Both `deposit` and `withdraw` require the caller to hold the Mizuhiki Verified SBT on JSC Kaigan.
+- Gate on‑chain access: Both `deposit` and `withdraw` require the SCA owner to hold the Mizuhiki Verified SBT on JSC Kaigan.
-- Preferred mode: The SBT is held by the user’s Smart Contract Account (SCA), so the pool checks `balanceOf(msg.sender) > 0` on each call.
-- Alternative mode (supported in design): The pool checks `balanceOf(SCA.owner()) > 0` if SBT cannot be minted to SCAs.
+- Enforcement: The pool checks `IERC721(sbt).balanceOf(SCA.owner()) > 0` at call time (if an EOA calls directly, `msg.sender` is used).
-- Optional strict recipient mode (design): Require the `recipient` to also hold the SBT for demo compliance.
+- Optional strict recipient mode: Require the `recipient` to also hold the SBT for demo compliance.

 Details: See `docs/requirements.md`, `docs/high-level-design.md`, and `docs/detailed-design.md`.